-SilviCarbon Agroforestry Laos Sole Co.
-Ltd. (SCALA) is a carbon-forestry project 100% owned by SilviCarbon and serves as a hallmark project embodying our mission of generating nature-based removals at scale with environmental integrity while also supporting local communities in the project area.
+SilviCarbon Agroforestry Sole Co.
+Ltd., a company registered under the laws of Lao PDR, is operating an integrated landscape project, combining plantation forestry, carbon capture, native forest conservation and restoration, and farmer-driven agriculture.
+This hallmark project is 100% owned by SilviCarbon and embodies our mission of generating nature-based removals at scale with environmental integrity while also supporting local communities in the area.

 We achieve this by applying the combined experience and expertise of the team, staying true to our commitments and setting a high standard for all nature-based carbon removal projects.